Defence of the Realm: Cast

+Production

+The script was written by Martin Stellman.
+It was read by Lynda Myles, who was working at David Puttnam's Enigma Productions.
+She tried unsuccessfully to raise finance from Warner Bros and Goldcrest.
+Eventually she secured half the budget from the Rank Organisation with the rest coming from the NFFC.
+It was shot over six weeks from March to May 1985.

+The film had a very poor preview screening and Rank threatened to pull any further finance.
+However David Puttnam successfully persuaded them the preview audience had been correct and that the film just needed a few additional days of screening; Rank agreed.

 Reception

 Halliwell's Film Guide described it as an "efficient political melodrama, basically too old-fashioned to start a cult".
 Denholm Elliott's performance has been singled out for particular praise.
 Roger Ebert wrote, "The acting is strong throughout, but Elliott is especially effective.
 What is it about this actor, who has been in so many different kinds of movies and seems to make each role special?
 Here he is needed to suggest integrity and scruples, and does it almost simply by the way he looks...
 Defence of the Realm ends on a bleak and cynical note – unless you count the somewhat contrived epilogue – and gets there with intelligence and a sharp, bitter edge."
-Radio Times gives the film four stars out of five, claiming, "The role of the sozzled veteran reporter who for once finds himself involved in a meaningful story is brought wonderfully to life by Denholm Elliott...
+Radio Times gave the film four stars out of five, writing, "The role of the sozzled veteran reporter who for once finds himself involved in a meaningful story is brought wonderfully to life by Denholm Elliott...
 Gabriel Byrne, as Elliott's ambitious young colleague, is less effective, but the film has plenty of tension and co-star Greta Scacchi proves a worthy accomplice."